alarmdisplay/display/console/README.md

 ## Development
 In order to run a development version on your local system, you need a [Node.js](https://nodejs.org/) environment.
-Clone the repository and run `npm install` inside the project folder to install all the dependencies.
+Clone the repository and run `npm install` in this folder to install all the dependencies.

-Start the development server by running `npm run serve`, it will automatically restart when files have changed.
+Start the development server by running `npm run serve`, it will automatically reload when files have changed.
 Now you can access the server on http://localhost:8080 (may be a different port on your system, check the console output).
 If you run a development Display Server on http://localhost:3031, the requests are automatically proxied there.
 This allows for parallel development of the Console and the backend.